Simon-Brandt/ShellArgparser/docs/src.md

 #### 6.4.47. `Error arg def file id`

 - ***Description:*** The error that in the arguments definition in the [`ARGPARSER_ARG_DEF_FILE`](#6510-argparser_arg_def_file), the lines have differing field counts.
-- ***Reasons for error:*** When parsing the arguments definition from the `ARGPARSER_ARG_DEF_FILE`, the argparser found a line in the definition having a different number of fields (columns) than the header.
+- ***Reasons for error:*** When parsing the arguments definition from the `ARGPARSER_ARG_DEF_FILE`, the Argparser found a line in the definition having a different number of fields (columns) than the header.
 Thus, the header fields cannot be mapped to the line's fields.
 - ***Interpolated variables:***
   - `$1`: The [`ARGPARSER_ARG_DEF_FILE`](#6510-argparser_arg_def_file) with the problematic definition.
   - `$2`: The current line.